davidhodge931/ggblanket/README.md

 ## Thanks!

-Thank you to all authors and contributors to ggplot2, tidyverse, and the wider R ecosystem.
+Thank you to all authors of ggplot2, tidyverse, and the wider R ecosystem.

-If you like ggblanket, please give the repository a star and help spread the word.
+If you like ggblanket, please give the repository a star.